abitwitch/thecacklingcrow/README.md

    1. On a machine connected to the same network as the Raspberry Pi, open a command-line window ("Command Prompt" or "PowerShell" on Windows or "Terminal" on linux or MacOS)
    2. `ssh crow.local -l crow`
    3. You may have to say Yes to add the key as a known ssh host
-   4. Enter your password from the section [Setup the Raspberry Pi] (#setup-the-aspberry-pi)
+   4. Enter your password from the section [Setup the Raspberry Pi](#setup-the-aspberry-pi)
 2. `sudo apt-get install apache2 -y`
 3. `sudo apt-get install php -y`
 4. `sudo apt-get install mariadb-server php-mysql -y`